-Once a donor's stem cells are infused, there is a risk that the new stem cells will react against your body's healthy tissues.
-This can cause potentially fatal damage, called graft-versus-host disease.
-Other risks include organ or blood vessel damage, cataracts, and developing a different cancer later on.
+Once a donor's stem cells are infused, there is a risk that the new stem cells will react against your body's healthy tissues, causing potentially fatal damage (graft-versus-host disease).
+Other risks include organ or blood vessel damage, cataracts and the development of a different cancer later on.